andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 Akhtamar is an island in Lake Van

-The Cathedral of the Holy Cross on Akhtamar was built between 915 and 921 by [King Gagik I Artsruni](https://en.wikipedia.org/wiki/Gagik_I_Artsruni), King of Vaspurakan.
+The Cathedral of the Holy Cross on Akhtamar was built between 915 and 921 by [King Gagik I Artsruni](https://en.wikipedia.org/wiki/Gagik_I_Artsruni), King of Vaspurakan (908 - 1021).
 (Note that this is a different king from [Gagik I Bagratuni](https://en.wikipedia.org/wiki/Gagik_I_of_Armenia), king of Bagratuni.
 This was a period of many Armenian states, ruled by different Armenian dynasties, and Vaspurakan was one of those, along with Syunik, Artsakh, and idk what else potentially).

 ![Vaspurakan](../images/turkey/Bagratuni_Armenia.png)